D00Med/vehicles/readme.txt

 extra_yaw: use this if the model has incorrect rotation.
 It will rotate the model so it faces the right way whilst being driven (default is 0)

 moving_anim/stand_anim/jump_anim/shoot_anim/shoot_anim2: animations for actions.
 Can be set individually. (default is nil)

+place_node: name of the node that is placed by the vehicle (default is nil)

+place_chance: nodes are placed when a random number between place_chance and 1 is equal to 1 (default is 1)

+place_trigger: if true the vehicle will place the node defined by place_node when 'sneak' is pressed. (default is false)

+death_node: name of the node that will make the vehicle explode, default is nil

+destroy_node: name of the node that is destroyed if it toughes the vehicle, default is nil